Nolte: Left-wing Netflix Lost 130,000 American Subscribers Last Quarter

 Not so much.

-For a whole $12.99 a month there is certainly a ton of content to choose from on Netflix, but most of it is crap and too much of it is political.
+For a whole $12.99 a month there is certainly a ton of content to choose from on Netflix but most of it is crap and too much of it is political.
 As I browse the menus, be it documentaries, comedy specials, sitcoms, or dramas, I get the sense Netflix doesn’t like me very much.
-In fact, I feel an abiding sense of hostility towards all white, male, Christian Trump supporters.
+In fact, I feel an abiding sense of hostility toward all white, male, Christian Trump supporters.

 So much Netflix programming is “woke” and therefore no fun whatsoever — it’s just pious and scolding as opposed to entertaining.